Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Another Quick Orientation.md

 4. Set up **x-prize-like contests** around each (SDG / Domain of Action)
 5. Set up **marketplaces** to efficiently match (all forms of capital) with the best leaders / opportunities / solutions.
 6. Set up a **mission control / program management** function to coordinate, communicate, and integrate across networks / themes / goals.

+For these to work, my hypothesis is that this all needs to be done in the context of a uniting [[Integrated Delivery System]] that includes a [[Prototype]] that contains within itself and orders all elements of the System, and which can be localized and instantiated in any domain, learning each time it is deployed.
+This is why we are co-creating the [[Lionsberg System]].

 Between our lifetimes of work and networks, we can accomplish all of the above.